Frame-Voyager: Learning to Query Frames for Video Large Language Models

 \subsection{Data Collection}

 We propose a human-free data collection and annotation pipeline for frame combinations.
 The overall process is demonstrated in Figure~\ref{fig:data_collection}.

 Our pipeline is based on a simple intuition: \textit{if one frame combination is better than another, it will produce a lower language modeling loss when used as input to any trained Video-LLM}.
+Here we adopt loss instead of correctness as a metric, since correct answers may be generated based on the Video-LLM’s inherent language prior without referring to any input content~\citep{xiao2024can}.
+In contrast, loss reflects the model's confidence~\citep{guo2017calibration,kadavath2022language,yu2025reverse} in producing the answer given the frame combination and question, where lower loss indicates higher confidence.
 For each (\emph{video}, \emph{query}) pair, we evaluate all possible combinations of $T$ frames selected from a total of $M$ video frames, resulting in $\mathcal{C}(M, T)$ combinations, where $\mathcal{C}(M, T)$ is the binomial coefficient representing the number of ways to choose $T$ items from $M$.
 Each combination, along with the \emph{query}, is then input into a trained reference Video-LLM to calculate the combination loss, \ie language modeling loss against the ground-truth \emph{answer}.
 We collect the loss values for each combination and rank them from best to worst by sorting the losses in ascending order.
 It is worth noting that as $M$ increases, the potential number of combinations $\mathcal{C}(M, T)$ grows exponentially, making exhaustive traversal computationally infeasible.
 For example, when $M = 64$ and $T = 8$, the total number of combinations is approximately $\mathcal{C}(64, 8) \approx 4 \times 10^9$.
 Considering that the majority of the training data are with short videos, we use smaller combinations during training, such as $\mathcal{C}(16, 2)$ or $\mathcal{C}(32, 4)$.
 We observe from experiments that models trained with smaller combinations exhibit generalization capabilities when larger values of $M$ and $T$ are used during inference for longer video or complex reasoning.
 The specific choices of $M$ and $T$ employed in our experiments are detailed in Section~\ref{sec:exp:setting}.

 To improve the ranking efficiency, we apply two filters for (\emph{video}, \emph{query}) pairs: we filter out 1)~the pairs with an excessively high averaged loss, as these pairs may represent outlier cases or weak video-query correlations; and 2)~the pairs with low variance in the losses across their combinations, as these pairs are not sensitive to the quality of combinations, \eg the correct answer may be generated solely based on the Video-LLM's inherent language prior without referring to any input content.